realworldocaml/book/en/guided-tour.md

 In particular, rather than a list of three strings, what we have is a singleton list containing a three-tuple of strings.

-Another thing that is uncovered by this example is that commas create a tuple, even if there are no surrounding parens.
+This example uncovers the fact that commas create a tuple, even if there are no surrounding parens.
 So, we can write:

 ```frag
 ((typ ocamltop)(name guided-tour/main.topscript)(part 28))